Ice cream cone

 An ice cream cone or poke (Northern Ireland) is a brittle, cone-shaped pastry, usually made of a wafer similar in texture to a waffle, made so ice cream can be carried and eaten without a bowl or spoon.
-Many styles of cones are made, including pretzel cones, sugar-coated and chocolate-coated cones (coated on the inside).
+Many styles of cones are made, including Cornetto cones, sugar-coated and chocolate-coated cones (coated on the inside and outside).
 The term ice cream cone can also refer, informally, to the cone with one or more scoops of ice cream on top.

 There are two techniques for making cones: one is by baking them flat and then quickly rolling them into shape (before they harden), the other is by baking them inside a cone-shaped mold.

 History

 19th century

 Cones, in the form of wafers rolled and baked hard, date back to Ancient Rome and Greece.
 When exactly they transitioned to being used for desserts, and ice cream in particular, is not clear.
 Some historians point to France in the early 19th century as the birthplace of the ice cream cone: an 1807 illustration of a Parisian girl enjoying a treat may depict an ice cream cone and edible cones were mentioned in French cooking books as early as 1825, when Julien Archambault described how one could roll a cone from "little waffles".
 In 1846, the Italian British cook Charles Elmé Francatelli's The Modern Cook described the use of ice cream cones as part of a larger dessert dish.

 The earliest certain evidence of ice cream cones come from Mrs A. B. Marshall's Book of Cookery (1888), written by the English cook Agnes B. Marshall.
 Her recipe for "Cornet with Cream" said that "the cornets were made with almonds and baked in the oven, not pressed between irons".
 Marshall is consequently often regarded to have been the inventor of the modern ice cream cone.

 Iced Pudding, a la Chesterfield, in Charles Elmé Francatelli's The Modern Cook, first published in 1846.
 The illustration is one of the earliest to show something akin to ice cream cones, arranged around the base of the iced dessert.
 Francatelli described the cones as "gauffres, filled with some of the ice cream".